Chemin-A-Haut State Park

 Thirty-five picnic sites, equipped with grills and tables, welcome families looking to dine al fresco.
 Coursing through these picnic sites and nearby shelters is a hard-surfaced trail that rises to hills overlooking Bayou Bartholomew.
 Other trails include those designated for horseback riders, and two short paths that offer visitors a short round-trip trek to walk off dinner.

 The main attraction here is the bayou.
 Massive cypress trees crowd the waters flowing through them, making Bayou Bartholomew a photographer’s paradise.
+The massive "Castle Tree" - an estimated thousand-year-old cypress tree - is a natural wonder.
+The base of the tree measures 20 feet in diameter, and even has a cave-like opening that offers paddlers a peek inside.
 Anglers will find freshwater fish such as bream, redear sunfish and bluegill along the banks.

 After a day of fishing, photographing, hiking and biking, visitors are welcome to sleep in one of 15 cabins ranging from small-and-cozy to a single spacious group camp that accommodates up to 38 people.
 Primitive campsites are also available.